Frequently Asked Questions

 Q – What is an IEP?

-A – An IEP (Individualized Educational Plan) is a binding legal document developed in accordance with certain rules and regulations by a team that should be equally represented by the parents, teachers/therapists and district representatives of a student who was determined to be disabled.
+A – An IEP (Individualized Educational Plan) is a binding legal document developed in accordance with certain rules and regulations by a team that should be equally represented by the parents, teachers/therapists and district representatives of a student who was determined to have special needs.
 It is used to develop the child educationally and to define the child’s schooling needs and goals.

 Q – My family member was just diagnosed with a physical disability.
 Where do we go from here?